openssl/tools/HOWTO-make-a-release.md

 ## Check the website

 Verify that the release notes, which are built from the CHANGES.md file in the release, have been updated.
-This is done automatically by the commit-hook, but if you see a problem, try the following steps on `dev.openssl.org`:
+This is done automatically by OpenSSL automation; if you see a problem, check if the web build job has been performed yet, you may have to wait a few minutes before it kicks in.

-    cd /var/www/openssl
-    sudo -u openssl -H make relupd
-    sudo -u openssl -H ./bin/purge-one-hour

 Wait for a while for the Akamai flush to work (normally within a few minutes).
 Have a look at the website and news announcement at: